Interacting tachyon with varying mass dark matter: Model for interacting tachyon with varying mass dark matter particles and autonomous system

-where $\beta(\phi)=\frac{\partial}{\partial \phi}ln(Q_{m}(\phi))$.
-It should be noted that Honorez et al. \cite{Honorez2010} studied a coupled quintessence model in which the interaction with the dark matter sector is a function of the quintessence potential.
-They have also showed that such type of interaction (\ref{eq-intqbeta}) can arise from a field dependent mass term for the DM field.
-This kind of coupling (i.e., $\beta(\phi)=$ constant) can be found in the literature where non-minimally coupled Brans-Dicke theory containing a self-interacting potential, can automatically give rise to an interaction between the Brans-Dicke scalar field and the normal matter by applying a suitable conformal transformation (see \cite{sdaam2014} and the references therein).
-In our case, it is also clearly seen that the tachyonic scalar field and the DM do not evolve independently but interact with each other via an interaction term $Q$ in the energy conservation Eqs. (\ref{continuity DM}) and (\ref{continuity DE}).
+In our case, it is also clearly seen that the tachyonic scalar field and the DM do not evolve independently but interact with each other via an interaction term $Q$ in the energy conservation eqs. (\ref{continuity DM}) and (\ref{continuity DE}).
 It is important to note here that if we concentrate on the other interacting DE-DM models, the form of coupling chosen is ad-hoc and the source of such coupling is not known (see e.g. \cite{Yuri.L.Bolotin2014}).
 But, in our case, unlike other models, the interaction term is not an input but obtained its form from the field equations by considering the variable mass particle scenarios as already referred earlier.
 This makes our work very interesting and deserves further study in the present context. \\

-Moreover, one can also express the conservation equations (\ref{continuity DM}) and (\ref{continuity DE}) in non-interacting form with effective EoS parameters for DM and DE as follows:
+Moreover, one can also express the conservation eqs. (\ref{continuity DM}) and (\ref{continuity DE}) in non-interacting form with effective EoS parameters for DM and DE as follows:

 where $\omega^{(m)}_{eff}=-\frac{Q_{m}^{'}(\phi)}{Q_{m}(\phi)}\frac{\dot{\phi}}{3H}$ and $\omega^{(\phi)}_{eff}=\omega_{\phi}+\frac{Q_{m}^{'}(\phi)}{Q_{m}(\phi)}\frac{\dot{\phi}}{3H}\frac{\rho_{m}}{\rho_{\phi}}$ are the effective EoS parameter for DM and DE, respectively.
-Finally, using Eqs. (\ref{energy density scalar}), (\ref{pressure scalar}) and (\ref{continuity DE}), one can now derive the evolution equation for tachyon field $\phi$ in the VAMP scenario as
+Finally, using eqs. (\ref{energy density scalar}), (\ref{pressure scalar}) and (\ref{continuity DE}), one can now derive the evolution equation for tachyon field $\phi$ in the VAMP scenario as

-The dynamics of cosmological evolution of the universe in this scenario of VAMP, we will perform the critical points analysis in the next section.
+The dynamics of cosmological evolution of the universe in this scenario of VAMP, we will perform the critical points analysis in the next section by transforming the cosmological evolution equations into an autonomous system of first order ordinary differential equations \cite{Xi-ming Chen2009}:

+where `prime' denotes the derivative with respect to $N=\ln (a)$, and $\textbf{x}$ is the column vector made by the auxiliary (dynamical) variables, and $\textbf{f(x)}$ is also the column vector corresponding to the autonomous equations.
+We are to extract critical point $x=x_c$ by equating $\textbf{f(x)}=0$.
+To determine the stability of the critical point, we have to perturb the system around the critical point.
+The small perturbation is taken as $x=x_c +\xi$, where $\xi$ is a column vector, perturbation of variables.
+Then, the linearised system is